Quickstart: Langchain-hs

 - Setup the

-LLM with the api key, model name and optional list of callback functions. - Call the
+OpenAILLM with the api key and optional list of callback functions.
+You can specify a custom base URL if needed. - Call the

 - The